Unit 1. Letters and sounds

 |f||f||f||ɸ||an f between the lips||Andalusian Spanish los viejos||flàc.|

 The vowel trapezium depicts the pronunciation of the vowels.
 The position of a vowel in the diagram corresponds to the approximate position of the tongue.
 The top row contains the close vowels i U - y u [i y – ɯ u], the bottom row the open-mid vowels e O - a o [ɛ œ – ʌ ɔ].
 Of two neighbouring vowels, the right one is pronounced with rounded lips.

 - Vowels are always pronounced clearly, as in Spanish.
 Don’t reduce unstressed ones to a schwa (an indistinct vowel as the second o in London).

 - Two consecutive different vowels are pronounced as a diphthong; two consecutive identical vowels as a long one.
 Single vowels are always short.

 Here are the approximate places of articulation for the consonants.
-Like the vowels, they are in reverse order compared to the alphabet because they are shown as is usual in our literature, while in Lemizh phonology the head looks to the right (which is one of the three space axes we will meet in unit 12, as well as the direction of writing).
+Of two consonants in the same cell, the left one is voiced and the right one voiceless.
+Like the vowels, they are in reverse order compared with the alphabet because they are shown as is usual in our literature, while in Lemizh phonology the head looks to the right (which is one of the three space axes we will meet in unit 12, as well as the direction of writing).